saeedpathan/Azure-zero-to-hero/Day-18/01-azure-devops-interview-questions.md

 Scenario: Your team has various roles with different access needs.
 How would you configure RBAC within Azure Pipelines to ensure users have appropriate permissions?

 Answer: Explain leveraging built-in roles and custom definitions to grant access to pipelines, repositories, and resources.
 Highlight the importance of least privilege and separation of duties principles.
+-->we have implemented RBAC(role-based-access control)where the devloper have write permission and QA engineer have only read permission manager also have read permission and devops engineer have a admin permission different cicd system RBAC have differnt we have implementing this RBAC we ensure write people haveing permission.

 ### Automating Infrastructure Provisioning with Pipelines:
+Q.how do you handle infrastrure as code in your organisation.
 Scenario: You want to automate infrastructure provisioning and deployment alongside your application code.
 How would you integrate infrastructure as code (IaC) tools like Terraform with Azure Pipelines?
+-->we are sing terrafarm or ARM template through cicd pipline in this cicd pipline we called them infrastructre pipline any one want to implenet inforastrrce change in code  they have to go to git repository.

 Answer: Discuss using tasks like Azure Resource Manager or Terraform tasks to manage infrastructure creation and deletion within the pipeline workflow.
 Mention benefits like faster deployments and improved consistency.